• Skip to primary navigation

 For power, generally, a heavier racquet will have more plow through, or ability to redirect the ball.
 Nevertheless, if the racquet is too heavy for the user, it will result in a slower swing, leading to less power.

-Usually, beginner tennis racquets are lighter in weight (less than 11 ounces), while more advanced players use heavier racquets (over 11 ounces).
+Usually, beginner tennis racquets are lighter in weight (less than 11 ounces), while the best tennis racquets for advanced players are heavier (over 11 ounces).

 Balance: How the Weight is Distributed Affects Power